Mazda3: South Africa

 The Mazda3 was launched in South Africa on 17 July 2019, in both hatchback and sedan body styles, with four trim levels available at launch: Active, Dynamic, Individual and Astina.
 It is available with either 1.5-litre and 2.0-litre Skyactiv-G petrol engines.
 The sedan bodystyle was discontinued in South Africa in September 2021, as Mazda South Africa stated that South Africans prefer compact crossovers and SUVs over sedans.
-In August 2023, the Mazda3 range was simplified from six to three variants, with the discontinuation of the Active and Individual trim levels but engine options remain the same.
+In August 2023, the Mazda3 line-up was simplified from six to three variants, with the discontinuation of the Active and Individual trim levels but engine options remain the same.

 Powertrain

 In some markets, the fourth-generation Mazda3 can be equipped with a homogeneous charge compression ignition engine called the Skyactiv-X. The 2.0-litre Skyactiv-X engine initially produced 132.5 kW and 224 Nm of torque, though its updated version, dubbed e-Skyactiv-X, and launched at the beginning of 2021, produces 140 kW in Japan and 137 kW in other markets, with the torque being augmented to 240 Nm.

 The 1.5-, 2.0- and 2.5-litre versions of the current Skyactiv petrol engine line are offered, as well as the 1.8-litre Skyactiv-D diesel engine.
 Transmission options consist of the 6-speed Skyactiv-MT manual and the Skyactiv-Drive automatic.
 Initial release in North America only included the 2.5-litre petrol engine.

 Mazda introduced an all-wheel drive version of the 2.5-litre turbocharged petrol engine for model year 2021 which is exclusively mated to a six-speed automatic transmission.
 In the Australian market, the fourth-generation Mazda3 along with the CX-30 are available with the e-SkyActiv G MHEV engine, for improved acceleration and fuel economy.